Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Experimental Results

-\cite{advOverfitting_icml_2020} recently demonstrate that AT models \textit{overfit} as we train without early stopping criteria.
+\cite{advOverfitting_icml_2020} demonstrate that AT models \textit{overfit} when trained without \textit{early stopping} criteria.
 It degrades their empirical robustness against adversarial attacks.
-Here, we compare with the certification accuracies of such \textit{overfitted} AT models, denoted as Adv$^{overfit}$.
-In Figure \ref{fig:certify_overfit}, we further note that they also lead to poor certified robustness, in particular, for higher $\ell_2$ radii, compared to their corresponding AT models with early stopping criteria.
-This experimental result demonstrates that empirical and certifiable robustness are more closely related than previously believed: improving empirical robustness also leads to improve the certification performance for AT models.
+Figure \ref{fig:certify_overfit} compares with the certification results of such \textit{overfitted} AT models, denoted as Adv$^{overfit}$.
+We observe that Adv$^{overfit}$ models also degrade the certified robustness compared to their corresponding AT models, trained with early stopping criteria.
+In particular, the difference in their certification performance is more prominent at higher $\ell_2$ radii.
+Hence, these results as well as our results in Figure \ref{fig:certify_varyNoise} indicate that empirical and certified robustness are closely related.
+In particular, \textit{improving the empirical robustness for a model also allows to provide better certified robustness.}

-So far, we only focus on $\ell_2$ certification using Gaussian augmented noise.
-However, we can also adapt these models to any random noise distribution to provide non-trivial certifications for other $\ell_p$ norms (e.g., uniform noise for $\ell_1$ threat models \citep{anyLpCertify_arxiv_2020}), without any additional training (unlike \citep{advDenoised_nips_2020}).
-For example, in Section \ref{sec_cp}, we demonstrate that AT models with test-time adaptive BN significantly improves the top-1 accuracy against random corruption images.